murphyjoseph/new-pattern-library/README.md

 ---------------

-the order that things show up in stylesCore e.g. mixins come after general properties and stylesexternal always last
+the order that things show up in stylesCore e.g. mixins come after general properties and styleExternal always last

 ---------------